MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 });
 ```

-For both FB.cs and FBNative.cs, note that only the toId, link, linkName, linkDescription and picture parameters are supported at this time, for FBNative message, to, data and title parameters are supported.
-The other paramters are included to provide api parity with the Unity facebook sdk, but are not functional.
+For both Windows 8.1 (FB.cs) and Windows Phone (FBNative.cs), note that only the toId, link, linkName, linkDescription and picture parameters are supported at this time, for Windows Phone (FBNative.cs) message, to, data and title parameters are supported.
+The other parameters are included to provide API parity with the Unity Facebook sdk, but are not functional.

-Note that on Windows Phone 8 the app actually deactivates and resumes as it hands off to mobile IE for all facebook integration, however the callback will still fire on resume.
+Note that on Windows Phone the app actually deactivates and resumes as it hands off to mobile IE for all facebook integration, however the callback will still fire on resume.

-For Windows 8.1, it is assumed you will be using MarkerMetro.Unity.WinShared  which includes the necessary web view/browser controls for displaying all necessary facebook dialogs for Window as well as initializing the links between the app and Unity sides.

-The FB and FBNative classes in WinIntegration are very similar and we are working on aligning more closely.
-It is expected that FB will be fully deprecated after we get Windows 8.1 native mobile IE facebook integration working.
+Lastly note, the FB.cs and FBNative.cs classes in WinIntegration are very similar and we are working on aligning more closely.
+It is expected that FB.cs will be fully deprecated after Windows 8.1 native mobile IE facebook integration is working.

 ### Store Integration